 So add it to your bucket list and start planning for that trip, especially if you want to travel during summer.

-Below are 13 things to do in Hanover this summer.
+Below are several fun things to do in Hanover.

 1. Visit Aegidienkirche